 Marine Resources and Engineering Development, National Council on (1966-1971).
 Established in the Executive Office of the President by the Marine Resources and Development Act of 1966 (80 Stat.
 204) to provide advice and assistance to the President to assure that marine science and technology are effectively used in the interest of national security and the general welfare.
-Chaired by the Vice President, the Council was composed of the Secretary of State, the Secretary of the Navy, the Secretary of the Interior, the Secretary of Commerce, the Chairman of the Atomic Energy Commission, the Director of the National Science Foundation, the Secretary of Health, Education, and Welfare, the Secretary of the Treasury, and such other officers and officials as the President deemed advisable to designate as members.
-The Council was subsequently terminated when its mandate was extended only to June 30, 1971, by an act of September 25, 1970 (84 Stat.
+Chaired by the Vice President, the council was composed of the Secretary of State, the Secretary of the Navy, the Secretary of the Interior, the Secretary of Commerce, the chairman of the Atomic Energy Commission, the director of the National Science Foundation, the Secretary of Health, Education, and Welfare, the Secretary of the Treasury, and such other officers and officials as the President deemed advisable to designate as members.
+The council was subsequently terminated when its mandate was extended only to June 30, 1971, by an act of September 25, 1970 (84 Stat.
 865).

 Mutual Security Agency (1951-1953).
 Established and continued by the Mutual Security Acts of 1951 (65 Stat.
 373) and 1952 (66 Stat.
 141) as a unit of the Executive Office of the President to maintain security and promote foreign policy and provide for the general welfare of the United States by furnishing military, economic, and technical assistance to friendly nations in the interest of international peace and security.
-The Mutual Security Agency and the Office of the Director for Mutual Security were abolished by Reorganization Plan 7 of 1953 with the functions of both entities transferred to the Foreign Operations Administration which was established by the same plan authority.
+The Mutual Security Agency and the Office of the Director for Mutual Security were abolished by Reorganization Plan 7 of 1953 with the functions of both entities transferred to the Foreign Operations Administration, which was established by the same plan authority.

 National Aeronautics and Space Council (1958-1973).
 Established in the Executive Office of the President by the National Aeronautics and Space Act of 1958 (72 Stat.
 427) to advise and assist the President regarding aeronautical and space programs and activities.
-Chaired by the President, the Council was composed of the Secretary of State, the Secretary of Defense, the Administrator of the National Aeronautics and Space Administration, the Chairman of the Atomic Energy Commission, a presidentially-appointed member from the Federal agencies, and three presidentially-appointed members from private life.
-The Council was abolished by Reorganization Plan 1 of 1973.
+Chaired by the President, the council was composed of the Secretary of State, the Secretary of Defense, the administrator of the National Aeronautics and Space Administration, the chairman of the Atomic Energy Commission, a presidentially-appointed member from the federal agencies, and three presidentially-appointed members from private life.
+The council was abolished by Reorganization Plan 1 of 1973.

-National Critical Materials Council (1984-).
+National Critical Materials Council (1984-1993).
 Established in the Executive Office of the President by the National Critical Materials Act of 1984 (98 Stat.
-1250) to advise the President on policies related to strategic and critical materials and to review Federal programs, activities, and budget priorities with respect to these policies.
-The Council is composed of three presidentially-appointed members, one of whom is designated Chairman by the President and all of whom, if not already Senate-confirmed officers, are subject to Senate approval.
-Individuals named to the Council are, as a result of training, experience, and achievement, to be qualified to carry out its duties and functions.
+1250) to advise the President on policies related to strategic and critical materials and to review federal programs, activities, and budget priorities with respect to these policies.
+The council was composed of three presidentially-appointed members, one of whom is designated chairman by the President and all of whom, if not already Senate-confirmed officers, were subject to Senate approval.
+Individuals named to the council were, as a result of training, experience, and achievement, to be qualified to carry out its duties and functions.
+The council was dissolved in 1993, its funding was discontinued, and its functions were assumed by the Office of Science and Technology Policy.

 National Drug Control Policy, Office of (1988-).
 Established in the Executive Office of the President by the National Narcotics Leadership Act of 1988 (102 Stat.
-4181) to advise the President regarding necessary changes in the organization, management, budgeting, and personnel allocation of Federal agencies involved in drug enforcement activities and coordination of policy for consistency with the national drug control strategy.
-The Office of National Drug Control Policy is headed by a Director, who is subject to Senate approval.
+4181) to advise the President regarding necessary changes in the organization, management, budgeting, and personnel allocation of federal agencies involved in drug enforcement activities and coordination of policy for consistency with the national drug control strategy.
+The Office of National Drug Control Policy is headed by a director, who is subject to Senate approval.